 The majority of the NYISO's proposed tariff revisions concerning Ancillary Services address an Energy Storage Resource's capability to provide these services while withdrawing Energy.
 The NYISO's proposed tariff revisions also ensure that the scheduling and dispatch of Energy Storage Resources for Regulation Services and Operating Reserves account for the Energy Level of the Resource, independent of whether the Resource elects ISO-Managed mode for its Energy Level Management.
-Limiting the Regulation Service and Operating Reserves schedules consistent with real-time Energy Levels will help ensure that Energy Storage Resources can meet reliability requirements and that the NYISO receives the services it schedules an Energy Storage Resource to provide.
+Energy Levels will help ensure that Energy Storage Resources can meet reliability requirements and that the NYISO receives the services it schedules an Energy Storage Resource to provide.
 In addition, Energy Storage Resources may also seek to qualify to provide cost-based Ancillary Services under the existing rules for providing those services.

-&lt;sup>87 The NYISO proposes to revise the definition of Base Point Signals in Services Tariff Section 2.2.
+87 The NYISO proposes to revise the definition of Base Point Signals in Services Tariff Section 2.2.

-See Services Tariff Sections 4.4.2.1 and 15.3.2.1.
+88 See Services Tariff Sections 4.4.2.1 and 15.3.2.1.